-Figure 1 illustrates a hypothetical example of three failures $F_1$ , $F_2$ , $F_3$ .
-Suppose that the corresponding suspect sets $S_1$ , $S_2$ and $S_3$ overlap as shown in Figure 2(a).
-Failures, such as $F_1$ and $F_2$ , that have suspect sets with proportionally large overlap are expected to be strongly related and vice versa.
-Of course, in [7] suspect ranks adjust the contribution of this overlap accordingly, based on Eq.
-1. In [8] the contribution of the overlap and the suspect weights is implicitly represented into a metric space, as shown in Figure 2(b).
+Figure 3 illustrates a hypothetical example of three failures F_1 , F_2 , F_3 .
+Suppose that the corresponding suspect sets S_1 , S_2 and S_3 overlap as shown in Fig. 3.
+Failures, such as F_1 and F_2 , that have suspect sets with proportionally large overlap are expected to be strongly related and vice versa.
+Of course, in [10] suspect ranks adjust the contribution of this overlap accordingly, based on Eq.
+1. In [9] the contribution of the overlap and the suspect weights is implicitly represented into a metric space, as shown in Fig. 4.
 Note that pairwise similarities s(i, j) are non-positive real values.
-In both cases, the larger s(i, j) is, the stronger the relation between $F_i$ and $F_j$ is considered to be.
+In both cases, the larger s(i, j) is, the stronger the relation between F_i and F_j is considered to be.

-(b) Failures mapped into a metric space Fig. 1.
-Failure representations
+Fig. 4 Failures mapped into a metric space

 Once failure similarity is determined, failure binning is performed through clustering algorithms.
 However, depending on whether similarities are metric or non-metric only specific classes of algorithms can be applied.
-The framework in [7] is limited to connectivity-based greedy hierarchical clustering, while in [8] hierarchical clustering is combined with k-means to produce refined failure partitions.
+The framework in [10] is limited to connectivity-based greedy hierarchical clustering, while in [9] hierarchical clustering is combined with k-means to produce refined failure partitions.
 In both cases, the number of clusters, K, is "guessed" empirically.
-In [7] it is based on expected cluster size/density, while in [8] the authors use a threshold applied on the clustering merge cost.
+In [10] it is based on expected cluster size/density, while in [9] the authors use a threshold applied on the clustering merge cost.
 These estimates experimentally appear to be the bottleneck in failure binning accuracy for both of the methodologies.

-B. Failure Bin Distribution
+2.2 Failure Bin Distribution

-Suppose that failure binning generates K failure clusters, $C_1, C_2, \ldots, C_K$ .
+Suppose that failure binning generates K failure clusters, C_1, C_2, \ldots, C_K .
 The goal of failure bin distribution is to allocate each of the K clusters to engineers that are most familiar with failures within that cluster.
 In past work this allocation is done as follows.
-For each cluster $C_i$ , suspects across failures in $C_i$ that have a high average rank (or average weight) are identified.
-Then, cluster $C_i$ is passed to the engineer(s) that are best-suited to analyze these important suspect locations in the design.
-These suspects essentially correspond to a data point that is exactly in the centroid (mean) of cluster $C_i$ .
-However, it is not necessary that a failure in cluster $C_i$ always matches with the cluster mean.
+For each cluster C_i , suspects across failures in C_i that have a high average rank (or average weight) are identified.
+Then, cluster C_i is passed to the engineer(s) that are best-suited to analyze these important suspect locations in the design.
+These suspects essentially correspond to a data point that is close to the centroid (mean) of cluster C_i .
+However, it is not necessary that a failure in cluster C_i always matches with the cluster mean.
 In fact, this event is quite rare.
-Along these lines, it is naturally more suitable to allocate the cluster based on a data point associated with a failure that appears in $C_i$ , rather than a fictional data point in the cluster mean.
+Along these lines, it is naturally more suitable to allocate the cluster based on a data point associated with a failure that appears in C_i , rather than a fictional data point close to the cluster mean.